 Can a magnet damage a computer?

 Yes, a powerful magnet (e.g., 200 mT or above magnet) can damage computers and other electronics.
-However, for the magnet to affect the computer, it would need to be very close and powerful.
-If such a magnet was placed next to a computer, it could cause errors, damage components with motors (e.g., fans), and if using a hard drive (not SSD), erase or corrupt information.
+However, it must be close and powerful for the magnet to affect the computer.
+If such a magnet was placed next to a computer, it could cause errors, damage components with motors (e.g., fans), and if using a hard drive (not SSD (solid-state drive)), erase or corrupt information.

 Because of the lack of shielding, all magnets should be kept away from any magnetic media, such as floppy diskettes and magnetic stripes on credit cards.